What Is Transcriptomics? How RNA-Seq Reveals What Microbes Are Doing

 3. Single-Cell Transcriptomics Analysis

-While bulk RNA-Seq reveals average expression across populations, single-cell transcriptomics analysis dissects gene expression at the level of individual cells.
+While bulk RNA-Seq reveals average expression across populations, single-cell transcriptomics analysis dissects gene expression at the level of individual cells (do you want to learn more about single-cell sequencing? read our dedicated post!

 This approach has revolutionized our understanding of microbial heterogeneity, uncovering rare subpopulations that drive adaptation, resistance, or symbiosis.
 Single-cell RNA-Seq (scRNA-Seq) can, for example: